germor24/gerardomoreno.github.pa/index.md

 ## International research experience
 ### Research Internship at the Polytechnic University of Madrid, Spain.
 2022.
 - Research stay at the Centre For Automation and Robotics (UPM - CSIC) in the Polytechnic University of Madrid, Spain focused on the development of projects with virtual environments, motion capture, simulation and robotics.
-- Participation in the Open Doors Session of the Escuela Técnica Superior de Ingenieros Industriales - "Presentation of the LuxBit exoskeleton during a research stay at the Polytechnic University of Madrid, CAR".
+- Participation in the Open Doors Session of the School of Industrial Engineering - "Presentation of the LuxBit exoskeleton during a research stay at the Polytechnic University of Madrid, CAR".

 ![Madrid experience](/assets/img/luxbit_manuel.jpg)